haverford-cs/meta-net/README.md

   it.
 The current model has a testing accuracy of 96%, not bad at all!
 However, the model is huge.

+12/9/2019: Emile (2 hours)
+  1) began writing code to itroduce rotations, shifts, flips, and brightness updates to the data to generate more data from the same set

 12/9/2019: Gareth (2 Hours)
   1) Added multi-scale model with regularization, might want batch norm
   2) Bumped up number of epochs, might want to adjust stopping criteria